Generally speaking there are two types of connecting flights.

 While you can “create” a connecting flight with whatever airlines yourself, this will be so called self transfer connection.
 If something goes wrong, it will be your responsibility.
 While connecting flights that are offered by the airline are protected and make travelling easier.

-For example, Norwegian is a low cost airline offering connecting flights.
+For example, Norwegian offers to its customers connecting flights.

 If you have booked a connecting flight with Norwegian (one reservation number) and you miss your connection because your first flight is cancelled or delayed, Norwegian will make sure you're transferred to their next available flight to your final destination.
 If the next available flight is only on the next day, and you have to spend a night at the airport, Norwegian will provide you with free meals, hotel, and transportation to and from the hotel.